 Turning

-Metal applications such as turning are comprised of lathes, turning centers and screw machines.
-When the manufactured part rotates an oil or water-soluble coolant is sprayed on it.
-Not only does this lubricate the part being manufactured, but it also keeps it from overheating, removes debris and reduces defects.
+Lathes, turning centers, and screw machines are used in metal applications such as turning.
+When the manufactured part rotates, an oil- or water-soluble coolant is sprayed on it.
+Not only does this lubricate the part being manufactured, but it also keeps it from overheating, removes debris, and reduces defects.
 Turning mist is 20 microns or less.

 Metal Grinding